MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex1_insider_risk_management.md

 1. On the **Choose threshold type for indicators** page, select **Next**.

+   This policy uses a built-in triggering event and indicators.
+It starts evaluating user activity only when Microsoft Defender for Endpoint detects threats like defense evasion or unwanted software.

 1. On the **Review settings and finish** page, select **Submit**.

 1. Select **Done** on the **Your policy was created** page.